iamslash/TIL/kubernetes/README.md

 ----

+There are 3 kinds of Service typs.

-* ClusterIP is used for internal communication.
+* ClusterIP type is used for internal communication.
-* NodePort is used for external communication???
+* NodePort type is used for external communication.
+* LoadBalancer type is used for external communication with provision of load balancer in Cloud such as AWS, GCP.
+LoadBalancer is similar with NodePort except provision of load blanacer.

+Service will make Endpoint object.
+You can find out Endpoints with `$ kubectl get endpoints` or `$ kubectl get ep`.

+But we use Ingress object more than Service object.
+Because Service object is lack of SSL, routing config.

-### Launch Simple Service
+### Launch Simple Service with ClusterIp type

 * redis-app.yml